Why Is Possession of Hash a Felony in Nebraska?

 A third strategy is arguing that the THC concentration is too low for the substance to qualify as hash.
 If the THC level is tested in a crime lab, a defense lawyer can argue that the test was inadequate.
 In some instances, crime labs inadvertently destroy the evidence prior to the criminal defense attorney being afforded the opportunity to conduct independent tests.
 When this happens, the test results and the evidence are usually excluded by the trial judge.

-Berry Law Firm has represented several clients charged with transporting edibles through the state of Nebraska.
+Berry Law has represented several clients charged with transporting edibles through the state of Nebraska.
 When edibles are homemade, the THC concentration varies.
 Furthermore, forensic toxicologists have argued that because THC is a derivative of an organic substance, it will decompose over time, reducing its concentration in cookies or brownies.

 Contact an Experienced Nebraska Drug Crime Attorney

 A felony drug conviction can be devastating.
 Often, people arrested for possession of a controlled substance have little or no criminal record.
 Their future plans, including employment and education, are suddenly at risk when they are charged with a felony drug crime.
-If you or a loved one have been charged with possession of hash or any other drug crime in Lincoln, Omaha, or along Interstate 80, contact the experienced drug crime attorneys at Berry Law Firm.
+If you or a loved one have been charged with possession of hash or any other drug crime in Lincoln, Omaha, or along Interstate 80, contact the experienced drug crime attorneys at Berry Law.